-The deadline for submission of electronic applications via www.Grants.gov is 11:59 p.m., ET, on the due date.
-Electronic applications submitted at 12:00 a.m., ET, on the day after the due date will be considered late and will be disqualified from competitive review and from funding under this announcement.
+The deadline for submission of electronic applications via Grants.gov is 11:59 pm ET on the due date.
+Electronic applications submitted at 12:00 am ET on the day after the due date will be considered late and will be disqualified from competitive review and funding under this funding opportunity.

-Applicants are required to submit their applications electronically via www.Grants.gov unless they received an exemption through the process described in Section IV.2.
+Applicants are required to submit their applications electronically via Grants.gov unless they received an exemption through the process described in Section IV.2.
 Request an Exemption from Required Electronic Application Submission.